cloudpim/recruitment-react-test/README.md

 If you have time, add the option to display the readme for each repository on a separate page.

 API docs: https://docs.github.com/en/rest/reference/repos#get-a-repository-readme.

+## Submitting Your Tech Test

+Please push your code to a public repository on github and share the link with us or your recruiter via email